PowerNukkit/Java2Nukkit-World-Converter/MISSING_FEATURES.md

 * **Firework**: Will not be converted correctly yet
 * **Firework stars**: Will not be converted correctly yet
 * **Enchantments**: No item will be enchanted after the conversion yet
-* **Suspicious Stew**: Will not have the potion effect converted.
-The behavior after conversion is currently unknown.

 ## Unsupported by Minecraft Bedrock Edition
 These things have some differences from Java Edition and needs to be treated specially: